 So there we have it, the iconic gorilla has taken the world by storm appearing in dozens of games and selling millions of units and is still one of the gaming heavyweights.

-Whatever Nintendo create next I can almost certainly say that Donkey Kong will appear somewhere, maybe in his own game or simply a playable character and I for one cannot wait for the day where you can take control of the Mario-hating ape.
+Maybe in his own game or simply a playable character, and I for one cannot wait for the day where you can take control of the Mario-hating ape.